Deep Proxy Causal Learning and its Application to Confounded Bandit Policy Evaluation: Experiments

 We compare the DFPV method to three competing methods, namely KPV \citep{Mastouri2021Proximal}, PMMR \citep{Mastouri2021Proximal}, and an autoencoder approach derived from the CEVAE method \citep{Louizos2017Causal}.
 In KPV, the bridge function is estimated through the two-stage regression as described in Section \ref{sec:preliminary}, where feature functions are fixed via their kernel functions.
 PMMR also models the bridge function using kernel functions, but parameters are learned by moment matching.
 CEVAE is not a PCL method, however, it represents a state-of-the-art approach in correcting for hidden confounders using observed proxies.
 The causal graph for CEVAE is shown in Figure~\ref{fig:causal-graph-cevae}, and CEVAE uses a VAE \cite{Kingma2014VAE} to recover the distribution of confounder $U$ from the ``proxy'' $Q$.
 We make two modifications to CEVAE to apply it in our setting.
 First, we include both the treatment-inducing proxy $Z$ and output-inducing proxy $W$ as $Q$ in CEVAE (we emphasize that this does not follow the causal graph in Figure~\ref{fig:causal-graph-cevae}, since there exist arrows from $Q$ to $A,Y$).
 Second, CEVAE is originally used in the setting where $Q$ is conditioned on a particular value, whereas we marginalize $Q$.
 See Appendix~\ref{sec:hyper-param-and-architectures} for the choice of the network structure and hyper-parameters.
 We tuned the regularizers $\lambda_1,\lambda_2$ as discussed in Appendix~\ref{sec:hyper-param}, with the data evenly split for Stage 1 and Stage 2.
 We varied the dataset size and ran 20 simulations for each setting.
 Results are summarized in Figure~\ref{fig:ate}.

 In both experiments, DFPV consistently outperforms existing methods.
 This suggests that DFPV is capable of learning complex structural functions by taking the advantage of the flexibility of neural networks.
-KPV and PMMR perform similarly in all settings, but KPV tends to perform slightly better when the data size is large.
-This might be because KPV expresses its solution using a larger number of parameters than PMMR.
+KPV and PMMR perform similarly in Demand settings, but PMMR performs slightly better in the dSprite experiment.
 Although CEVAE also learns a flexible model with a neural network, it's highly unstable in the demand design experiment and underperforms kernel methods in the dSprite experiment.
 This is because CEVAE does not take advantage of the relations between proxy variables and the structural function.

 \paragraph{Experiments for Offline Policy Evaluation} We now describe the offline policy evaluation experiment based on the demand design data.
 We set up synthetic experiments to evaluate two types of policy.
 In the first case, a policy depends on costs $C=(C_1, C_2)$, to address the question \textit{How much would we gain if we decide the price based on the fuel costs}.
 In the second case, the policy depends on current action $C=P$, which addresses \textit{How much would we gain if we cut the price by 30 percent}.
 The detailed policies can be found in Appendix~\ref{sec:ope-data-generation}.